mamedev/mame/docs/source/techspecs/chd.rst

 MD5_Hash
 ''''''''
-16 byte MD5 hash of the decompressed data in this CHD file.
+16 byte MD5 hash of the decompressed data in the CHD file.

 Parent_MD5_Hash
 '''''''''''''''